-In particular, every qiqac is a weak qiqac, but the definition is more restrictive, in that it demands the $C_{\lambda_1, \lambda_2}$ to be bounded uniformly as $\lambda_1$ and $\lambda_2$ vary inside some fixed $\Lambda^k$, and requires that the QI-constants of $\rho(\lambda)$ are bounded uniformly as $\lambda$ varies over some $\Lambda^k$. \item $\Lambda$-quasi-orbits are quasi-invariant under $\rho(\Lambda)$ and $\Lambda$-quasi-orbits through different base-points for a given qiqac are at mutually bounded distance (by a quasified version of the proof of Propostion \ref{OrbitsQuasiinvariant}). \item It is immediate from the above definition that every qiqac $\rho:(\Lambda, \Lambda^\infty) \to (\widetilde{{\rm QI}}(X), \widetilde{{\rm QI}}(X))$ restricts to a qiqac $\rho:(\Lambda^k, \Lambda^\infty) \to (\widetilde{{\rm QI}}(X), \widetilde{{\rm QI}}(X))$, called the \emph{induced} qiqac . \item The conditions in the definition of a qiqac can be weakened.
+This formula shows that every qiqac is a weak qiqac, and that a weak qiqac needs to satisfy two additional requirements to be called a qiqac: The constants $C_{\lambda_1, \lambda_2}$ have to be bounded \emph{uniformly} as $\lambda_1$ and $\lambda_2$ vary inside some fixed $\Lambda^k$, and the QI-constants of $\rho(\lambda)$ have to be bounded \emph{uniformly} as $\lambda$ varies over some $\Lambda^k$. \item $\Lambda$-quasi-orbits are quasi-invariant under $\rho(\Lambda)$ and $\Lambda$-quasi-orbits through different base-points for a given qiqac are at mutually bounded distance (by a quasified version of the proof of Proposition \ref{OrbitsQuasiinvariant}). \item It is immediate from the above definition that every qiqac $\rho:(\Lambda, \Lambda^\infty) \to (\widetilde{{\rm QI}}(X), \widetilde{{\rm QI}}(X))$ restricts to a qiqac $\rho:(\Lambda^k, \Lambda^\infty) \to (\widetilde{{\rm QI}}(X), \widetilde{{\rm QI}}(X))$, called the \emph{induced} qiqac . \item The conditions in the definition of a qiqac can be weakened.
 It suffices to assume that $\rho(\Lambda)$ is uniform and that \eqref{qac} holds for all $\lambda_1 \in \Lambda$ and $\lambda_2 \in \Lambda^k$.
 Using the latter assumption one can then prove by induction that \eqref{qac} holds for all $\lambda_1, \lambda_2 \in \Lambda^k$ (for a larger uniform constant), and conclude that $\rho(\Lambda^k)$ is uniformly close to $(\rho(\Lambda))^k$, hence uniform if $\rho(\Lambda)$ is.
 We chose the current formulation in order to make the existence of the induced qiqac more obvious. \item Our definition of a qiqac is of course not the only possible relaxation of the definition of an isometric action.
 As far as the involved QI constants are concerned, one might as well ask for stronger or weaker uniformity conditions and it may seem at this point that our definition is rather arbitrary.
 However, in reality the wiggle room is quite limited: If one asks for more uniformity then the left-regular quasi-action defined in Section \ref{SecLeftRegular} below will no longer be a quasi-action, and if one relaxes the uniformity too much, then one can no longer establish basic results such as the Milnor--Schwarz lemma. \item The definition of a qiqac does not require any relation between $\rho(g)$ and $\rho(g)^{-1}$ a priori.
 However, such a relation does in fact always hold by the following lemma. \end{enumerate} \end{remark} \begin{lemma} If $\rho: (\Lambda, \Lambda^\infty) \to \widetilde{{\rm QI}}(X)$ is a qiqac, then there exist constants $D_k$ such that for all $x \in X$ and $g \in \Lambda^k$,

 \end{lemma} \begin{proof} Assume that $\rho$ is a $(K_k, C_k, C_k)$-qiqac.
 Then for all $x \in X$ we have

 and hence $d(\rho(e)x, x) < 2K_1C_1$ independently of $x$.
 We deduce that for $g \in \Lambda^k$ we have